-- II.
-OUR COLOURS AND CREEDS.

-- V. THE DARRAGH, CHAPS.
-VII.
-AND VIII.
+- VIII.

-- V. THE PROGRESS OF THE BRITISH NAVY.

-- VI.
-CYPRUS.

-- II.
-MODERN ENGLISH LATIN VERSE.

-- II.
 FRENCH VERSIONS OF SHAKESPEARE.

-- X. JAMES MONTGOMERY.
+- IX.
+JAMES MONTGOMERY.

 - X. Gossip on Fortune.

-- I. FOOTMARKS OF FAITH.
+- XI.
+FOOTMARKS OF FAITH.

 - XII.
 THE BRIDGE OF THE BUSH.

 - XIII.
 THE SERENADE OF TROILUS.

 - XIV.
 POSITION AND PROSPECTS OF POPULAR EDUCA-TION IN THE BRITISH EMPIRE.

-Dublin: HODGES, SNITH, and Co., Grafton-street; Lon-don: HURST and BLACKETT; Edinburgh: JOHN MENZIES, 61, Prince's-street.
+Dublin: HODGES, SMETH, and Co., Grafton-street; London: HURST and BLACKETT; Edinburgh: JOHN MENZIES, 61, Prince's-street.
 Sold by all booksellers.

-THE SCUTARI MONUMENT.
+THE SCUTABLE MONUMENT.

-THE ART-JOURNAL for AUGUST, price 2s.
-6d, contains Engravings from the following Pictures in the Royal Collections:--"Go, and Sin no More," after E. Corbould, and "The Star in the East," after H. Warren.
+THE ART-JOURNAL for AUGUST, price THE ART-JOURNAL for AUGUST, price 23.6d, contains Engravings from the following Pictures in the Royal Collections: -- "Go, and Sin no More," after E. Corbould, and "The Star in the East," after H. Warren.
 The Sculpture Engraving is from the Statue by E. G. Pap-worth, jun., of the "Nymph Surprised."
-The literary con-tents of this number include:--"The Porcelain Manufacture of China," "Subjects for the Student in Art," "The Arts of the United States;" "British Artists.-No. 17, W. P. Frith, R.A." illustrated; "Wood Carving by Machinery;" "The National Gallery;" "Dutch Genre-painters," by F. W. Fair-holt, F.S.A., illustrated; "National Art and Native Artists-The Scutari Monument;" "The Exhibition of Art-Treasures in Manchester;" "Exhibition of Art and Art-Industry;" "The Sketcher;" "The Courts of the Crystal Palace," illus-trated, &c. &c.
-THE ART JOURNAL for AUGUST, price trated, &c. &c.
+The literary con-tents of this number include: -- "The Porealain Manufacture of China," "Subjects for the Student in Art," "The Arts of the United States;" "British Artists. -- No. 17, W. P. Frith, R.A." illustrated; "Wood Carving by Machinery;" "The National Gallery;" "Dutch Genre-painters," by F. W. Fair-holt, F.S.A., illustrated; "National Art and Native Artists.
+The Scutari Monument;" "The Exhibition of Art-Treasures in Manchester;" "Exhibition of Art and Art-Industry;" "The Sketcher;" "The Courts of the Crystal Palace," illus-trated, &c. &c.

-VIRTUE and Co., 25, Paternoster-row, London; and all Booksellers.
+VIRTUE and Co., 25, Paternoster-row, London; and Booksellers.

 3s.
-6d. cloth, lettered,
+6d. cloth. lettered.

-BOOK OF JUDGES.-Sermons in Explana-tion of the Popular Histories Recorded in the portion of the Sacred Volume comprised in the First Eleven Chap-ters of Judges.
-By the late Rev. SAMUEL NOBLE, Author of "The Plenary Inspiration of the Scriptures Asserted," &c., &c.
+BOOK OF JUDGES.-Sermons in E tion of the Popular Histories Recorded in t of the Sacred Volume comprised in the First El ters of Judges.
+By the late Rev. SAMUEL Author of "The Plenary Inspiration of the Asserted," &c., &c.

-London: JAMES S. HODSON, 22, Portugal-street, Lincoln's Inn.
+London: JAMES S. HODSON, 22, Portuga coln's Inn.

-Now ready, post 8vo, price 5s., RHETORICAL and LITERARY DISSER-TATIONS and ADD RESSES.
-By HENRY LORD BROUGHAM, F.R.S.
+Now ready, post 8vo, price 5s., RHETORICAL and LITERARY J TATIONS and ADDRESSES.
+By HENRY LORD BROUGHAM, F.R

-Forming Vol. VIL. of the complete Edition of his Lord-ship's Works.
+Forming Vol. VII. of the complete Edition for the ship's Works.

-London and Glasgow: RICHARD GRIFFIN and Co.
+London and Glasgow: RICHARD GRIFEIN and Co.